 Benjamin Massenburg is a MedSchoolCoach USMLE and medical subject tutor who shares with us the best Step 1 Advice he ever received.

 The months leading up to Step 1 can be stressful.
-You are still in classes that you hope will be relevant to your upcoming national board examination, and doing dedicated Step 1 studying in your free time.
-There is a frenzy among all of your classmates, and competition is at an all-time high.
+You are still in classes that you hope will be relevant to your upcoming national board examination, while doing dedicated Step 1 studying in your free time.
+There is a frenzy among your classmates, and competition is at an all-time high.
 Everyone is using different resources.
 The older students are full of advice, often unsolicited.
-In an era when most of the basic science classes in medical school are pass/fail, Step 1 assumes an even more powerful role in your future residency application.
+In an era when most of the basic science classes in medical school are pass/fail, studying for USMLE Step 1 plays a powerful role in your future residency application.

 This happens to everyone.
 You are not alone.